Lorine Schild

 Lorine Schild (born 6 January 2005) is a French figure skater.
-She is the 2022 Tallink Hotels Cup bronze medalist and a two-time French national silver medalist.
+She is the 2022 Tallink Hotels Cup bronze medalist and the 2024 French national champion.
 On the junior level, she is the 2022 European Youth Olympic Festival champion.

 Personal life

 Schild was born on 6 January 2005 in Reims, France.
 She has a younger sister, Maëlle, who previously also competed in figure skating.
 As of 2022, Schild is a high school student.